Tuesday, December 27, 2016

 This third David, the one coming from far-off Toronto, is not a war veteran, but a city veterinarian.
 He knows that as usual, his grandfather will joke that "we vets must stick together."
 As he makes the long drive toward where the men of his lineage await him, he reflects that "Although unwanted kittens are euthanized, some 'teacup dogs' are valued at $40,000.
 There is a great love out there for life of the right kind, and for some, great care is given."

 As it has done before, the spare and haunting prose of Alistair MacLeod spoke to me in some deep place as yet unhealed.
 "In the darkness of this Remembrance Day, I will go to stand with the David MacDonalds."
-These simple words brought tears to my eyes.
+Evoking the ghost of my veteran father, these simple words stung my wet eyes.